-All new applicants please remember that the TEC and FNF are due July 11, 2014.
-Returning applicants please remember that the FNF will be due July 11, 2014.
+All new applicants please remember that the Tribal Eligibility Certificate (TEC) is due on the day the online application is due and the Financial Need Form (FNF) is due July 15 each year.
+Returning applicants please remember that the FNF will be due July 15 each year.

 Should you have questions regarding any piece of your AIGC application, please email email@example.com.

 - Pursuing a master, doctoral, or professional degree as a full time student at an accredited graduate school in the United States.

 - Pursuing an undergraduate degree as a full time student at an accredited undergraduate school in the United States.

 - A high school senior planning to attend an accredited undergraduate school in the United States

 - All applicants must be able to demonstrate financial need through submission of a Financial Needs Form (FNF) (due July 15 each year) and the Free Application for Federal Student Aid (FAFSA)